-We had arrived around 1pm and had time to re-take rides a second and third time.
-By 630pm we were all pretty beat but at least we took all the rides we enjoyed.
-I've heard kids who could go on till 10pm on the late nights but doubt we had the energy to hang out till that late!
+We had arrived around 11am and had time to re-take rides a second time.
+By 630pm the kids were pretty beat but at least we took all the rides we enjoyed.
+I've heard kids who could go on till 10pm during the late night events at USS in the past, but doubt we would have the energy to hang out till that late!

 10) Are the souvenirs worth buying?

 There are many gift shops at the attraction and the one nearest the entrance is the largest and with the most variety.
 If you're going to let the kids pick some souvenirs, I would suggest doing so at the largest gift shop near the entrance.
 They even have Gudetama and Hello Kitty sections which we didn't see at the other smaller gift shops in the park.
-There are ongoing promotions at the shops and we bought two huge Gudetama plushies at $10 each (after using our $5 retail voucher that came with our tickets).
+I notice there are not many promotions now, unfortunately, as tourists have returned!

-What other attractions have you visited during this pandemic that is safe and worth visiting?
+What other attractions have you visited this school holiday?
 Do comment below!